 In addition, a spring module in combinatorics will be offered for students in the program and for new students.
 Combinatorics is the mathematical study of arrangements and, especially, counting.
 Over the course of the quarter, we'll learn basic counting techniques, briefly apply those skills to questions of probability, and then learn about recurrence relations and generating functions, two powerful techniques for solving counting problems.

 Our theoretical and experimental investigations will integrate mathematically sophisticated and conceptually challenging subject areas, and will require, for well-prepared students, a significant time commitment of at least 50 hours per week, including mastery of prerequisite material, willingness to work in a learning community, practiced time-management skills, and experience balancing intensive work over extended periods of time.
-The result should be beautiful and mind-boggling insights into our breathtaking universe.
 Our goal is to provide students the opportunity to develop the conceptual knowledge and mathematical ability required to pursue further advanced work in physics and related disciplines.

 physics, mathematics, engineering, and math and science education.

 Math and physics textbooks at intermediate and advanced levels are generally very expensive, and may be more than $600 total.
 However, those texts cover the entire year, and students will be required to have access to these texts for successful completion of the program.
-Students will also need to own or have easy access to computers with appropriate software.
-More information will be available by the beginning of spring quarter 2017 at the program website.
+More information will be available by the beginning of spring quarter 2020 at the program website.